185

 Lakoff’s book shows that we are in front of one of the most important challenges of the

 scientific history.
-The by now plausible possibility to develop naturalistic approach to
+The by now plausible possibility to develop a naturalistic approach to

 complex aspects of our everyday life represents an exciting promises concerning the future